samwelmagaiwa/backend/DEPLOYMENT_UBUNTU_INTERNAL.md

 # Ubuntu Internal Deployment Guide (MNH On‑Prem)
 This project is a Laravel backend (in `backend/`) and a Vue frontend (in `frontend/`).
 The recommended production setup is:
-- Nginx as reverse proxy / static server
+- Apache (aaPanel-managed) as web server / static server
 - PHP-FPM for Laravel
 - MySQL/MariaDB database
 - Supervisor for Laravel queues